winstonmhango23/air-framework-tutorials/series-tutorials/03-routing-and-http-methods.md

     }
 ```

+When a POST request is made to `/api/users` with JSON data, Air automatically:
+1. Parses the JSON body
+2. Validates that it matches the [UserCreate](file:///Users/macbookair/Documents/REACT%20BLOG%20APP/AIR%20PROJECTS/AIR%20TUTORIALS/helloair/series-tutorials/03-routing-and-http-methods.md#L226-L230) schema
+3. Converts it to a [UserCreate](file:///Users/macbookair/Documents/REACT%20BLOG%20APP/AIR%20PROJECTS/AIR%20TUTORIALS/helloair/series-tutorials/03-routing-and-http-methods.md#L226-L230) instance
+4. Passes it to the [create_user](file:///Users/macbookair/Documents/REACT%20BLOG%20APP/AIR%20PROJECTS/AIR%20TUTORIALS/helloair/series-tutorials/03-routing-and-http-methods.md#L231-L241) function

+If the request data doesn't match the schema, Air automatically returns a 422 error with details about what was wrong.

 ### Response Models

-You can also specify response models for better API documentation:
+You can also specify response models for better API documentation and validation:

 ```python
 class UserResponse(BaseModel):